-• There are several facilities that serve as storm shelters throughout the county and within the municipalities, but these are not documented or well-signed for public view.
+• Several facilities serve as storm shelters throughout the county- one per each municipality described in the Community Risk and Vulnerability Chart- but these are not published or well-signed for public view.

-- The sheriff's department does welfare checks on elderly residents. - Some jurisdictions have adopted the ND Building codes. - Participating municipalities all have warning sirens and test these regularly. - Farmers are encouraged to carry crop insurance.
+- The sheriff's department does welfare checks on elderly residents. - Forman, Gwinner, Milnor, and Rutland jurisdictions have adopted the ND State Building Codes, but only Rutland has as a designating building inspector (Fire Chief) for existing properties. - Participating municipalities all have warning sirens and test these regularly. - Sargent County encourages farmers to carry crop insurance.